Kandy-IO/kandy-cpaas-nodered-sdk/tutorials/SMSMessaging.md

 ### Subscription
 You subscribe to receive inbound SMS:

 + `Destination address` is an optional parameter to indicate which SMS DID number has been desired to receive SMS messages.
-Corresponding number should be one of the assigned/purchased numbers of the project, otherwise $KANDY$ replies back with Forbidden error.
-Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this user, in which case the response message for the subscription contains the `Destination address` field.
+Corresponding number should be one of the assigned/purchased numbers of the project or user, otherwise $KANDY$ replies back with Forbidden error.
+Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this project or user, in which case the response message for the subscription contains the `Destination address` field.
 It is highly recommended to provide `destination address` parameter.
 + `webhook URL` is a webhook that is present in your application which is accessible from the public web.
 The sms notifications would be delivered to the webhook and the received notification can be passed on to this node and can be parsed in a homogeneous format.

 > + For every number required to receive incoming SMS, there should be an individual subscription.
-> + When a number has been unassigned from a project, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.
+> + When a number has been unassigned from a project or user, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.

 Now, you are ready to receive inbound SMS messages via webhook, for example - 'https://myapp.com/inbound-sms/webhook'.